 This section provides an introduction to PySparkling.
 To understand more about PySparkling, it’s better to understand H2O, Spark, and Sparkling Water first.

 What is H2O?¶

 H2O is an open-source, in-memory, distributed, fast and scalable machine learning and predictive analytics platform that provides capability to build machine learning models on big data and enable easy productionalization of them in an enterprise environment.

-H2O core code is in Java.
+H2O core code is written in Java.
 Inside H2O, a Distributed Key/Value (DKV) store is used to access and reference data, models, objects, etc., across all nodes/machines, has a non blocking hashmap and a memory manager.
 The algoritms are implemented in the map-reduce style and utilize the Java Fork/Join framework.

-The data is read in parallel and is distributed across the cluster, stored in memory in a columnar format in a compressed way.
+The data is read in parallel and distributed across the cluster, stored in memory in a columnar format in a compressed way.
 H2O’s data parser has built-in intelligence to guess the schema of the incoming dataset and supports data ingestion from multiple sources in various formats.